Babra455/FlowOps_Performance/README.md

 1. Open `FlowOps Performance `in PowerBI Desktop (recommended)
 2. Connect to the required data sources if prompted.
 3. Navigate through the dashboard pages to explore different analyses.
-4. Use slicers and filters to interact with the visuals and drill down into hubs, drivers, vehicles, or specific time periods.
+4. Use slicers and filters to interact with the visuals and drill down into years or drivers
 5. Review KPI cards, charts, and tables to understand trends, performance metrics, and operational insights.